v1ggs/gulp-website-builder/README.md

 -  update [humans.txt](https://humanstxt.org/) on each build
 -  notification on plugin errors (so you don't have to keep the console open)
 -  sound on task completion (so you don't have to keep the console open)

+### Nunjucks

+-  configure global variables and filters for usage in .njk files
+-  format output HTML
+-  a TODO file (.txt) with all todos and fixmes in the project's root folder
+-  [Humans.txt](https://humanstxt.org/) is being updated on each build

+> Always build html after having finished bulding CSS and Javascript, to update their cachebust in HTML (e.g. src="/main.js?20211010212110").
+> Activating watcher for this (JSON) file is probably not a good idea, because it would build HTML on any change in JavaScript and SCSS files.

 ### SCSS